-For the year ended 31 December 2021, our financial assets at fair value primarily consisted of wealth management products, listed securities and unlisted equity investment.
+For the year ended 31 December 2022, our financial assets at fair value primarily consisted of wealth management products, listed securities.

-We invest in wealth management products, listed securities and unlisted equity investment with our paid-up capital, and the investment amount should match our capital structure in terms of scale and must not affect our ordinary business operations.
+We invest in wealth management products and listed securities with our paid-up capital, and the investment amount should match our capital structure in terms of scale and must not affect our ordinary business operations.
 All such financial assets, depending on their amounts and types, will be strictly reviewed and approved by our management at different levels.
 Our securities investment team conducts risk control and supervision over our investment to effectively manage the investment procedures.
 All these investment activities are subject to applicable laws and regulations.
-As of 31 December 2021, the balance of wealth management products, listed securities and unlisted equity investment were RMB32.2 million, RMB8.2 million and RMB0.2 million, respectively.
+As of 31 December 2022, the balance of wealth management products and listed securities were RMB20.0 million and RMB7.4 million, respectively.